-Line-ground faults (A-G, B-G, and C-G), double-lineground faults (AB-G, AC-G, and BC-G), line-line faults (AB, AC, and BC), and 3-phase faults (ABC) are among the several types of faults. simulated by altering the faults module's fault type constraint.
-Various fault data were produced for L-G, LL-G, LL, and LLLL-G problems by utilizing the transmission line system's MATLAB software model.
-A multilayer feed-forward network is built initially.
-Appropriately, further hidden layers were added to test the network's viability.
-In order to set up the network for training, the biases and weights of each network object were initialized.
-Training was done in batch training mode, which is more quicker and yields lower errors.
+Line-ground faults (A-G, B-G, and C-G), double-line-ground faults (AB-G, AC-G, and BC-G), line-line faults (AB, AC, and BC), and three-phase faults (ABC) are among the several types of faults, simulated by altering the fault type constraint of faults module.
+Various fault data were produced for L-G, LL-G, LL, and LLLL-G problems by utilizing the transmission line system MATLAB software model.
+A multilayer feed-forward network was built initially.
+Appropriately, further hidden layers were added to test the network viability.
+To set up the network for training, the biases and weights of each network object were initialized.
+The training was performed in batch training mode, which is considerably quicker and yields lower errors.
 The quantity of validation checks, the size of the gradient performance, and the network performance were all significant factors during the training process.
 Now that the network has been trained and validated, it can be utilized to determine how the relay system will react to various failure scenarios.
-Then, rather of using the standard mathematical calculations, the Neural Network program is transferred to the microprocessor-based relay [23].
+Then, rather than using the standard mathematical calculations, the neural network program was transferred to the microprocessor-based relay [23].